Facts about OxyContin

 OxyContin and oxycodone are not the same thing

 Many news stories about opioids conflate oxycodone and OxyContin.
-Oxycodone is an opioid analgesic while OxyContin is a brand name for an extended-release form of oxycodone, representing a small percentage of the total oxycodone market and only 1.3% of the total prescriptions for opioid pain medications.18 When reading about oxycodone, it is important to understand whether the author is referring to OxyContin, which makes up a small fraction of the market, or oxycodone, the active ingredient present in a number of formulations.
+Oxycodone is the active ingredient contained in different opioid analgesic formulations, while OxyContin is a brand name for an extended-release form of oxycodone, representing a small percentage of the total oxycodone market and only 1.3% of the total prescriptions for opioid pain medications.18 When reading about oxycodone, it is important to understand whether the author is referring to OxyContin, which makes up a small fraction of the market, or oxycodone, the active ingredient present in a number of formulations.

 OxyContin was approved by the FDA based on extensive clinical trials